 Start meditating daily with this step-by-step guide.
 Even 5 minutes a day can transform your mental health.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 What Meditation Does to Your Brain